OpenFest 2024

 Open Research @ Sheffield Day 2 - open research workshops at Sheffield Hallam University

-Thursday 12th September 2024, 10.00am-3.10pm
+Thursday 12th September 2024, in person, Sheffield Hallam University

-This event includes workshops on 'Open ALL OERs- Making educational resources open and reusable' and 'Promoting Open Research via different communication channels', as well as the opportunity to build networks and connections between TUoS and Sheffield Hallam.
+This event included workshops on 'Open ALL OERs- Making educational resources open and reusable' and 'Promoting Open Research via different communication channels', as well as the opportunity to build networks and connections between TUoS and Sheffield Hallam.

 View the full programme here.